Facebook taps Coinbase to support Novi digital wallet

 |COINBASE GLOBAL, INC.

-Shares of Coinbase have jumped nearly 5% during Tuesday's trading session following the announcement.
+Shares of Coinbase jumped nearly 5% during Tuesday's trading session following the announcement.